ChristophSeidel1234/opserver/Readme.md

 | `verify` | string | `True` | verify SSL certificate |

 The API-Token can be set as Environment-Variable.
 This takes presedence over the setting in `config.yaml`.

+#### Limits

+The `limits.yaml` will specify the corresponding limits for the management scraping while searching for the required performance values.
+To adapt to new changes, simply edit the defaults in `config/limits.yaml` or supply during runtime.

 ## Usage